 How we identify needs, assess and review How we adapt teaching to ensure access to How we provide support and intervention progress the curriculum for those with identified needs Parents are best placed to advise us about the specific physical needs of the child.
-We would therefore rely on good communication between home and school to ensure that Pupils will be provided with resources such as pencil grips, laptops, son they are able to write about their own ideas.
-Methods and the such as Pencil grips / tri-grip pencilsLap tops concerns about the child are addressed promptly.
-When the pupils are completing physical activities such as P.E., 'Woodland School' or Arthog Outdoor Centre, they will be encouraged to participate in the same way as Therapy Team.
+We would therefore rely on good communication between home and school to ensure that the public and compressing projection Pencil grips / tri-grip pencils Lap tops Interventions as suggested by the Occupational concerns about the child are addressed promptly. activities such as P.E., 'Woodland School' or Arthog Outdoor Centre, they will be encouraged to participate in the same way as 1- /

 The class teacher and TA will keep careful track their peers.
 If this is not possible they will be

 of the child and record any observations. given different resources such as larger balls

 If the child continues to be a concern, the and support from an adult.

-SENCo will observe and either suggest · ·
+SENCo will observe and either suggest

 intervention strategies or refer to an external

 agency such as an occupational therapy team.

 If appropriate, the Occupational Therapy Team

 will give an assessment and additional

 strategies will be implemented

-Parents can also request an assessment with · ·
+Parents can also request an assessment with

-the Occupational Therapist by visiting their GP · ·
+the Occupational Therapist by visiting their GP

-If appropriate, a request for statutory · ·
+• If appropriate, a request for statutory

 assessment will be made and additional

 interventions and strategies are put into place

 to support the children.

 The progress is shared every term with parents

 and pupils

 If pupils have an Education and Health Care

 Plan (EHCP) then they have yearly Annual

 Reviews to review their progress.